 I’ve been adding new PNG clipart and images to the Poofy Cheeks Blog membership site that you can use for sublimation printing at home.
 I recently released the 50 States Collection PNG Files for my members and they can also be purchased in my digital ETSY shop.

-I hope I covered most of your questions on sublimation printing at home.
+I hope I covered most of your questions on how to sublimate at home.
 I’ve made some pretty awesome things and I have done quite a few YouTube videos on how to sublimate.
 If you have a question that I didn’t cover remember to comment with it below so I can add it to the post or point you in the right direction.

 As always – thank you for your continued support XOXO